EdinburghMeaningSciences/modals_database/README.md

 | aka-modal-evid2	| epi-nec-2	| na	| aka-modal-2	| felicitous |

 #### The summary table  (lang-summary.csv)

+The summary table records the properties of each modal expression in the language, given the evidence available in the evidence table.

 | expression | force | flavor | can_express	| evidence	| polarity	| syntactically_negated	| full_form	| notes	|
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |